-We use a rotary tool (such as a Dremel) to drill our prototype PCBs in-house.
-A rotary tool collet and a PCB drill bit set are inexpensive and will help you drill a variety of sizes for vias and through-hole pads.
+We use the V-One Drill attachment to drill our prototype PCBs in-house, but if you don't have one, a rotary tool collet and a PCB drill bit set are inexpensive and will help you drill a variety of sizes for vias and through-hole pads.

 For the hand soldering practice board, we used a 0.8 mm drill bit.
 When drilling the board, go slowly and drill all the way through the board.